 We have created some learning content to give you a taste of how of simple Health, Safety & Environmental management can be!

-The term Reasonably Practicable is very important in UK Health and Safety law.
-It allows us to balance risk reduction against time, money and effort.
+The term Reasonably Practicable is fundamental in UK Health and Safety law.
+It allows those responsible for health and safety to balance risk reduction against the time, money and effort required.

 OK, so let’s look at the law first.